GandhiCloudLab/IBM-App-Modern-Workshop/12-ama-lab/readme.md

 ## 1. Download Setup and Demo Guides

+**Note :** Skip this section, if you have already completed the this section in MoRE Lab.

-1. Already you might have downloaded the `More Setup Guide` and `Demo Guide` from the techzone url https://techzone.ibm.com/collection/mo-re--ama-demos-and-environment-2q25-release/resources
+1. Already you might have downloaded the `More Setup Guide` and `Demo Guide` from the techzone URL https://techzone.ibm.com/collection/mo-re--ama-demos-and-environment-2q25-release/resources

     If not, just Download the `Setup Guide` doc from the tile `MoRE 1.0.0.1 demo environment reservations and setup guide`

 ## 2. Reserve Techzone Instance

+**Note :** Skip this section, if you have already completed the this section in MoRE Lab.

-1. If you have not reserved the MoRE demo instance, reserve the MoRE Demo instance in the Techzone by using the url https://techzone.ibm.com/collection/mo-re--ama-demos-and-environment-2q25-release/environments
+1. If you have not reserved the MoRE demo instance, reserve the MoRE Demo instance in the Techzone by using the URL https://techzone.ibm.com/collection/mo-re--ama-demos-and-environment-2q25-release/environments

     Note: You can use the `Setup Guide` document `Setup Guide - MoRE Demo Environment v4.docx` that you downloaded in the previous step.